 My Kid Is an Asshole, and So Is My Dog

-— a comedic look at the drama of raising a teenage girl by the amazing Diana Register
+— a comedic look at the drama of raising a teenage girl

 I just returned from the mall after school shopping with my soon-to-be sophomore and her friend.
 I now understand why fathers opt to go camping, roll around in elk urine, and shit in a hole rather than go to the mall three days before school starts.
 As if the crowds weren’t bad enough, my girl decided to wear a flannel that hung lower than her shorts, making it appear that she was walking around naked from the waist down.